the-pudding/svelte-starter/README.md

 # Svelte Starter

-Trying to get the best of both worlds: fast and easy svelte development with Sapper bake out html deploy.
+This [starter template](https://github.com/russellgoldenberg/svelte-starter) aims for fast and easy web development with HMR, and pre-rendered HTML for optimal static hosting.

 #### Features